Rhetos/I18NFormatter/Readme.md

 ## Rhetos.I18NFormatter

 This plugin does not translate the message to the end user's language.
-It formats the messages, keeping the massage parameters separate from the main message structure, to allow later localization by adding [i18n ASP.NET plugin](https://github.com/turquoiseowl/i18n) to the web server.
+It formats the messages, keeping the message parameters separate from the main message structure, to allow later localization by adding [i18n ASP.NET plugin](https://github.com/turquoiseowl/i18n) to the web server.

 ## GetTranslatableStrings